 Parents may experience a change of circumstances that justify modification of an earlier child support order.

-The most common reason for a modification is an increase or a decrease in parental income.
-A change the income of either parent can affect child support.
+The most common reason for modification is an increase or a decrease in parental income.
+A change in the income of either parent can affect child support.

 Some life events have a positive effect on income.
 For example, a parent may get a higher-paying job, have an investment return, receive an inheritance, or even win the lottery.

 On the other hand, a parent could experience an event that has a negative effect on income, such as job loss, unexpected medical bills, or an investment loss.
 These events will normally impact the child support obligation of both parents.